Mario Barrios: Professional career

-Barrios turned professional in 2013.
+Barrios vs. Velasco

 On May 11, 2019, Barrios faced Juan Jose Velasco.
 Barrios got the KO win via a spectacular body shot in the second round.

 WBA (Regular) super-lightweight champion

 Barrios vs. Akhmedov

 On September 28, 2019, Barrios was victorious against undefeated Batyr Akhmedov by unanimous decision, with scores of 114–112, 115–111, 116–111, to win the vacant WBA (Regular) super lightweight title in a tough contest on the undercard of Errol Spence Jr. vs. Shawn Porter, in which Barrios dropped Akhmedov twice in the fourth and twelfth rounds but took considerable punishment resulting in most of his face being swollen.
 The decision was considered controversial by many pundits and observers.

 Barrios vs. Karl

 On October 31, 2020, in front of a crowd at Alamodrome in San Antonio, Texas on the undercard of Gervonta Davis vs. Léo Santa Cruz, Barrios defended his WBA (Regular) title with a sixth-round technical knockout victory against Ryan Karl.
 In the sixth round, an accidental head clash caused a bad cut over Karl’s right eye, and blood poured down his face.
 After the cut was examined by the ringside doctor, the fight resumed and the two men immediately went hard after each other, until Barrios dropped Karl with a pair of left hooks to the chin during a fierce exchange.
 As soon as Karl went down, the referee called off the fight at 2 minutes, 23 seconds.
 At the time of the stoppage, Barrios led 48–47, 49–46, 49–46 on the judges' scorecards.